Noamit/Noamit/README.md

 # 💫 About Me:
 Hello!
-I'm Noa Amit, an enthusiastic junior Software Developer<br>with a strong grasp of Object-Oriented Programming (OOP), Object-Oriented Design (OOD) and Web/Mobile Development. <br>My proficiency spans a range of programming languages,<br>including Java, C/C++, C#, JavaScript, PHP, and Python.<br>As a perpetual learner, I am committed to continuous exploration and growth.<br>I'm driven to push boundaries and excited to contribute to projects<br>that lead the way in innovation.
+I'm Noa Amit, an enthusiastic junior Software Developer<br>with a strong grasp of Object-Oriented Programming (OOP), Object-Oriented Design (OOD) and Web/Mobile Development. <br>My proficiency spans a range of programming languages, including Java, C/C++, C#, JavaScript, PHP, and Python.<br>As a perpetual learner, I am committed to continuous exploration and growth.<br>I'm driven to push boundaries and excited to contribute to projects<br>that lead the way in innovation.

 ## 🌐 Socials: